 Sales Manager Job Description Example

-Here's an example of a real sales manager job description at HubSpot:
+Still feeling stuck?
+Here's an example of a real sales manager job description at HubSpot.

-Hiring sales managers is an art — and almost as important as making your first sales hire.
-Source a great one, and you'll be well on your way to building a high-performing sales team.
+Hiring sales managers is an art and almost as important as making your first sales hire.
+By creating a job description that accurately represents the role and shows them how they can grow, you can attract a stellar candidate — and be well on your way to building a high-performing sales team.

 Editor's note: This post was originally published in October 2019 and has been updated for comprehensiveness.